open-component-model/ocm-website/content/docs/overview/some_terms.md

 ## What are Artifacts?

+- Can be either of kind
-- `Sources`: input for creating resources e.g. source code
+  - `sources`: input for creating resources e.g. source code or
-- `Resources`: contain the code to “do” something, e.g. OCI Images, binaries, etc.
+  - `resources`: contain the code to “do” something, e.g. OCI Images, binaries, etc.
-- Have a component-local identity (name and version)
+- Have a component-local `Artifact Identity` (name and version)
-- Have a `Type` (similar to a MIME-Type)
+- Have a `type` (similar to a MIME-Type, current list is [here](https://github.com/open-component-model/ocm-spec/blob/main/doc/04-extensions/01-artifact-types/README.md))
 - Have an exchangeable `Access` (formal description how to retrieve an artifact, e.g. a download URL)

+## What are OCM Coordinates?

+OCM Coordinates are used to reference OCM Component Versions and artifacts within OCM Component Versions.
+Coordinates referring to an OCM Component Version are also called `Component Identity`, whereas relative coordinates referring to an artifact are called `Artifact Identity`. `Component Identities` are globally unique and may be used to refer to full Component Versions. `Artifact Identities` are always relative to an OCM Component Version and may only be used in conjunction with a Component Identity.

+In detail:

+### Component Identity

+- Component Name: Identifies a component.
+Should follow conventions like DNS (start with URL-prefix controlled by the owner of the component)
+- Component Version: If used with a Component name, identifies a specific Component Version.
+Must adhere to "relaxed Semver" (major, minor (+optional patchlevel) - optional v-prefix).

+### Artifact Identity

+Within a Component Version, all artifacts *must* have a unique identity.
+The identity always includes:

+- Kind: Artifacts are either `sources` or `resources`
+- Name: A name, typically used to express the intended purpose
+- Version: Identifies a specific artifact version.
+Must adhere to "relaxed Semver" (major, minor (+optional patchlevel) - optional v-prefix).

+Artifacts may also have additional attributes (called `extraIdentity`) that contribute to their identities.
+ExtraIdentity attributes are string-to-string maps.

+### Examples

+Assuming there is a component named `example.org/my-component`, with two versions `1.2.3` and `1.3.0`, declaring a resource with name `my-resource` and version `1.0.0`, then the following OCM Coordinates can be used to reference different things:

+- `example.org/my-component`: all versions of the component (1.2.3 + 1.3.0)
+- `example.org/my-component:1.2.3`: version 1.2.3 of the component
+- `example.org/my-component:1.2.3:resource/my-resource:1.0.0`: version 1.0.0 of `my-resource` as declared by the component version